 8. Grant of authority by licensee

-Any person, society, body or association being the holder of a licence under this Act may give any authority referred to in section 6 by any means approved by the Minister either generally or in any particular case.
-Any such approval may be revoked by the Minister.
+Any person, society, body or association being the holder of a licence under this Act may give any authority referred to in section 6 by any means approved by the Commissioner either generally or in any particular case.
+Any such approval may be revoked by the Commissioner.

+[Section 8 amended: No. 25 of 2019 s.
+11.]

 9. Revocation of authority by society etc.

 (1) Any person, society, body or association being the holder of a licence under this Act who or which gives any authority referred to in section 6, may revoke any such authority, and when any such authority is revoked the person to whom it was given shall, if the authority was given in writing, within 7 days after notice in writing of the revocation produce and deliver the same together with any moneys, books, vouchers or other things held or controlled by virtue of such authority, to such firstmentioned person or to a member of the committee or other governing body of such society, body or association.

-(2) Any such person to whom such authority is given who fails to produce or deliver such authority, together with any moneys, books, vouchers or other things held or controlled by virtue of such authority, as aforesaid shall be guilty of an offence and liable to a penalty not exceeding $100.
+(2) Any such person to whom such authority is given who fails to produce or deliver such authority, together with any moneys, books, vouchers or other things held or controlled by virtue of such authority, as aforesaid shall be guilty of an offence.

+Penalty for this subsection: a fine of $5 000.

 [Section 9 amended: No. 113 of 1965 s.
-8.]
+8; No. 25 of 2019 s.
+12.]

 10. Advisory committee